rows/hiring/job descriptions/Product Manager_Porto.md

 * Expected Annual Gross Salary Range: 49.000-56.000€.
 * Employee equity plan.
 * Health Insurance for you and your family.
-* Plenty of beer and frequent ice-cream.
+* Plenty of coffee and frequent ice-cream.
 * Liberal work-from-home policy.
 * Unlimited vacation policy.